-Dry Shampoo is a lifesaver when you wake up late for work or you're trying to make your shampoo last a little while longer.
+Dry Shampoo is a lifesaver when you wake up late for work or you’re trying to go a couple extra days between washes to keep your hair strong and healthy.
 Cans of dry shampoo spray are now available at most retailers.
 While they are really convenient, those cans are expensive and run out very quickly.

-Enter dry shampoo powder!
+Enter homemade dry shampoo powder!
 One batch of this dry shampoo will last months depending on your usage and hair type.
-Even better, it is made from ingredients I bet are already in your kitchen.
+Even better, it is made from budget-friendly ingredients you probably already have in your kitchen.

 Ingredients